 Substance Abuse and Mental Health Service Administration estimated nearly 20% of people in the United States had tried illicit drugs of some kind, including opioids, cocaine, meth, and marijuana.
-The line between substance abuse or experimentation can be hard to distinguish, particularly for abusers incapable of seeing the differentiation.
+The line between substance abuse and experimentation can be hard to distinguish, particularly for abusers incapable of seeing the differentiation.

 As adults, we face many stressful situations on the job, at home, and even personal conflicts with mental health.
-This can provoke some people to self-medicate with drugs or alcohol, significantly when they are emotionally hazarded.
+This can provoke some people to self-medicate with drugs or alcoholism, significantly when they are emotionally hazarded.
 Even those who are not dealing with personal problems may fancy fitting in with co-workers, friends, or even family members who may be misusing drugs recreationally.
 After this first introduction to a substance, people commonly will decide to experiment further or decide against it.

 Upon the first try, drug use can promptly become experimental, happening more often.
 Some people start this by only using drugs in a particular situation, like a party.
 This exploratory stage is usually a more social thing that involves medications to relax or have some fun.
 In this case, people generally don’t seem to think about these substances too much other than right before the time they intend to use them.
 Cravings usually do not exist at this phase, but the obsession with the social event of using the drug may become a factor.
 People will consciously consume drugs, know the potential consequences, or take the drugs carelessly, without much pre-planning.
 Still, their thoughts and concerns aren’t in focus on their drug use and will only occur when available.